 Launched in January, the class has quickly become one of the most popular courses at the college.
 It covers what psychological research says about the things that makes us happy and, more important, how to put specific strategies into practice.
 More and more, mental health providers are learning that happiness can, in fact, be taught and learned.

-Read the whole story: US NewsMore of our Members in the Media >
+Read the whole story (subscription may be required): US NewsMore of our Members in the Media >